 Keynote speakers

-We are honored to announce that this year’s keynote speakers will be two distinguished scholars:
+We are honored to announce that this year’s keynote speakers will be three distinguished scholars:

 • Professor Thomas Giddens, Dundee Law School, University of Dundee